mzelling/repliclust/docs/source/index.rst

 Synthetic Data for Cluster Analysis
 ===================================

-**repliclust** is a Python package for generating synthetic data sets with clusters.
+**repliclust** (pronounced *repli-clust*, from *repli*cate and *clust*er) is a Python package for generating synthetic data sets with clusters.
-It is based on *dataset archetypes*, high-level geometric blueprints that allow you to sample many data sets with the same overall geometric structure.
+It is based on *data set archetypes*, high-level descriptions of the desired data sets.
+Our framework allows you to generate similar but distinct data sets, making benchmarks more informative and reproducible.

 .. image:: frontpage_figure.svg